APPLICATIONS CLOSE 5PM AEST, 28 JULY 2017

 To be considered for an award, an applicant must:

 Note that employees of University Office or its associated entities are ineligible to apply for this award.

 About University Office

 University Office is a 100% Australian owned and operated software provider that has developed into an international leader in Research Management and Administration applications and solutions.
-University Office has worked extensively with the university and research community to deliver software solutions tailored for both universities and research driven institutions.
+University Office has worked extensively with the research community to deliver holistic research management solutions tailored for both universities and research driven institutions.

 To download the guidelines - click here